Are Wild Mushrooms Toxic to Pets?

 Mushroom Toxicity Symptoms

-Signs of mushroom toxicity include an upset stomach followed by vomiting and diarrhea, excessive drooling and watery eyes, a slow heartbeat, depression, lethargy, abdominal pain, yellowing of the eyes (jaundice), and seizures.
+When one of the more toxic wild mushrooms is ingested, there can be risk for kidney and liver failure, protracted vomiting and dehydration.
+Some wild mushrooms can even cause hallucinations, Signs of more severe mushroom toxicity include profuse or bloody vomiting and diarrhea, excessive drooling and watery eyes, a slow heartbeat, depression, lethargy, abdominal pain, yellowing of the eyes (jaundice), and seizures.

 Treatment for Mushroom Toxicity in Pets

 Treatment for mushroom toxicity is mainly symptomatic and directed at stabilizing the patient, removing or neutralizing the source of toxicity and treating clinical signs that develop.

 Typical treatment includes inducing vomiting to decontaminate your pet’s stomach.
 Activated charcoal may then be used to adsorb any remaining toxins if the vomiting does not produce the entire ingested mushroom.
 If your pet begins to show signs of toxicity, it may be useful to try to identify the mushroom and the specific toxin ingested.
 If your dog has eaten a mushroom, try to take detailed digital photographs of the mushroom.
 Use a ruler or common item to help see the size of the mushroom.
 Try to get accurate colors and get a photo from the top, bottom, and sides of the mushroom.
 Take multiple samples as there may be several types of mushroom in one area.
 Know the location and substrate from where the mushroom was growing.